s-elovikov/nk7-statemachine/README.md

 Each method awaits the returned `UniTask` before moving to the next step in the sequence.

 ## Dependency and Scope Management
-- Every `PushAsync` creates a new scope via `IScopeService`
-- The previous state releases its scope after `OnExitAsync`, automatically disposing scoped dependencies
-- Register states as `Scoped` if you want them recreated on every entry
+- **With `nk7-container`**: every `PushAsync` creates a new scope via `IScopeService`, the previous state releases its scope after `OnExitAsync`, and states registered as `Scoped` are re-created on every entry
+- **Without the container**: the lifetime comes from your `IStatesFactoryService`; return fresh instances if you need per-transition cleanup or reuse cached singletons and dispose them manually

 ## Transition Control
 - Every trigger requires an explicit `stateMachine.Register<State>(trigger)`
-- Allowed transitions are configured with `AllowTransition(from, to)` or chained `.AllowTransition(nextTrigger)`
+- `AllowTransition(from, to)` (or chained `.AllowTransition(nextTrigger)`) returns the lightweight `StateMachineTrigger` struct, letting you fluently describe the graph
 - Attempting an unregistered or disallowed transition throws `InvalidOperationException` with current and target triggers in the message

 ## Requirements
 - Unity 2021.2+
 - `com.cysharp.unitask` 2.3.0 (declared in `package.json`)
-- For `nk7-container` integration you need the `NK7_CONTAINER` define (the container adds it automatically)